newrouge/newrouge.github.io/_posts/2020-11-30-Aliexpress.md

 ![_config.yml]({{ site.baseurl }}/images/aliexpress/bindiff.png)
 {: refdef}

 The server generates different images by modifying **the two last bytes of the picture!** The changes are impossible to perceive, there is no impact on the image, but the hashes differ.
-So I could still index my images using a checksum, but first I had to remove the last two bytes of each file.
+The reason for that is that ```FF D9``` marks the end of the JPG file, the trailing bytes can be ignored.
+I could still index my images using a checksum computed on the JPG bytes and ignoring what is after EOI.
 I decided to opt for another, simpler way to index my files: the **number of random bytes is always the same**, and pictures displaying different captchas have different sizes.
 So I can index my pictures using their bytes count!
 ```python
 capt_hash[1571] = "7FKT"